 - Turn the mixture using a shovel until thoroughly blended.
-Once done, the soil mix can already be used.

 - Add powdered bat guano to the soil.
-Use 5 lb. for every 100 sq. ft. of the medium.
+Use 5 lb. for every 100 sq. ft. of medium.

-- Dig into the surface of the soil or mulch gently to incorporate the manure into the base.
+- Dig into the surface of the soil or mulch gently to incorporate into the base.
 Sprinkling and leaving the powder on top of the medium will cause it to dry, clump, and be ineffective.

-- Water-in the to activate the soil-guano fusion.
+- Water-in to activate the soil-guano fusion.